john-neil/soMuchFun/README.md

-# soMuchFun

-Incorporating the principles of CI/CD into a simple React portfolio.
+Toy project incorporating the principles of CI/CD into a serverless React portfolio.

-# adding stuff SSH